rail-berkeley/bridgedata/index.md

 - [Meta Quest 2 VR Headset](https://www.amazon.com/dp/B099VMT8VZ/) (only needed for data collection)

 Please contact [Homer Walke](https://homerwalke.com/) for questions about using the dataset.

+Model training code and a more detailed setup guide will be released soon.

 ## Papers